 If your neighbour is violating the law and is endangering yourself or others in your building, you need to speak with your landlord and/or the police directly.
 When drugs are involved, for example, you do not want to get into a messy fight with the neighbour by trying to deal with it yourself.

-• Get renters in the building to talk to the person.
-This reiterates that it isn’t just you they annoy.
+- Get renters in the building to talk to the person.
+This reiterates that it isn’t just you that they annoy.

 Remember, kindness pays off!
 However, if you are ever afraid that your neighbour may resort to extreme measures if you complain to them directly, involve your landlord.
 If the problem persists, the landlord has ways to deal with the situation in a safe and effective manner.